o19s/quepid/README.md

 ```
 thor help user:create
 Usage:
-  thor user:create USERNAME PASSWORD
+  thor user:create EMAIL USERNAME PASSWORD

 Options:
-  -p, [--paid], [--no-paid]
+  -a, [--administrator], [--no-administrator]

 Description:
-  `user:create` creates a new user with the passed in username and password.
+  `user:create` creates a new user with the passed in email, name and password.

   EXAMPLES:

-  $ thor user:create foo@example.com mysuperstrongpassword
+  $ thor user:create foo@example.com Eric mysuperstrongpassword

-  With -p option, will mark the user as paid
+  With -a option, will mark the user as Administrator

   EXAMPLES:

-  $ thor user:create -p foo@example.com mysuperstrongpassword
+  $ thor user:create -a admin@example.com Administrator mysuperstrongpassword
 ```

 # Elasticsearch